NotCompsky/bpcs/doc/bpcs.1.md

 **Bad behaviour, including silent failure, for incorrect usage is not considered a bug, so long as it immediately exits with an error exit code.**

+## CRITICAL BUGS

+Tests show that one conjugation grid out of thousands is not set, leading to a run of 63 grids of 8 bytes which are not conjugated on extraction.

+## SECONDARY BUGS

 Cannot read files embedded by systems with a different endianness.

 Option parameters cannot begin with "-".